lore

 Survived an insane 24 hours in Italy without internet, relying on the kindness of strangers to get around.

-Research work with Professor Yakov, focused on info-gap decision theory.
+Worked with Professor Yakov on info-gap decision theory.
 Optimizing for windfall while increasing robustness under severe uncertainty.
 One of the most intense and challenging experiences of my life.
-Transfored my thinking, travled acorss Israel and met some of my best friends.
+Transformed my thinking, traveled across Israel and met some of my best friends.
+All during a war.

 Carried free monitors from benchsci's old office across Toronto to resell and fund my voice agents project